thefln/parallel-mango/src/pages/index.md

     background_image: /images/164923903_1102826290205428_1302857595187654930_n.jpg
     background_image_opacity: 65
     content: >
-      # Oh boy here we go!
+      # Oh folks here we go!

       Don't forget to add your Snipcart API key to the site's configuration to